Sri Lanka national rugby union team: 2010s

 Despite a drawn match with United Arab Emirates (13-13), Sri Lanka lost its remaining three matches in the 2011 Asian Five Nations tournament and finished last, resulting in its demotion out of the Asian Five Nations.

 In the 2012 Division tournament the team won two matches but were defeated by the Philippines, which meant Sri Lanka missed out on promotion and remained in Division One.

 At the 2013 Division tournament held in Colombo, Sri Lanka were successful in winning all three of its matches earning a promotion to the Asian Five Nations.

 In 2014 Sri Lanka lost all four of its matches in the Asian Five Nations and were relegated back to Division One.

 At the 2015 Division tournament held in the Philippines in May, Sri Lanka beat the Philippines 27-14 to become the champions of the Asian Division 1, resulting in the team qualifying to compete in a challenge match, in June, against the third ranked Asian team and a potential spot in the 2016 Asian Championship.
 Due to financial reasons, the challenge game was cancelled with South Korea remaining in the tri-nations division and Sri Lanka in the Division 1 competition for 2016.

 In 2016 Sri Lanka finished second at the Division tournament held in Kuala Lumpur, Malaysia in May.
 Sri Lanka defeated both Singapore and the Philippines but lost to hosts Malaysia.

+2020s

+In the 2020s, the Sri Lanka national rugby union team continued to make strides in Asian rugby.
+In 2024, they won the Asia Rugby Division 1 Championship, defeating India 45-10 and Kazakhstan 45-7 in the final.
+This success led to a playoff match against Malaysia on April 19, 2025, which Sri Lanka won 59-19, securing their place in the top tier of the 2025 Asia Rugby Emirates Men's Championship.
+This tournament is significant as the winner will qualify directly for the Rugby World Cup 2027, presenting a historic opportunity for Sri Lanka to make their World Cup debut.
+The team also hosted the New Zealand U85kg team for two matches in May 2025, providing valuable international experience despite losing both games.